nus-cs2103/website-base/handbook/appendixC-faq.md

 Defining your own unique project is more fun.

 But, wider scope → more diverse projects → harder for us to go deep into your project.
-The collective know-how we (i.e., students and the teaching team) build up about SE issues related to the project become shallow and stretched too thinly.
+The collective know-how we (i.e., students and the teaching team) have built up about SE issues related to the project become shallow and stretched too thinly.
 It also affects fairness of grading.

 <img src="{{baseUrl}}/handbook/images/limited project scope.png" width="772" height="296"/>